-The Artemis program is the most ambitious human spaceflight initiative since Apollo, and it is genuinely happening -- albeit on a timeline that keeps shifting.
-As someone who has followed this program from its earliest concepts, I want to give you an honest picture of where things stand in early 2025: the triumphs, the setbacks, and why this program still matters enormously for humanity's future beyond Earth.
+The Artemis program is the most ambitious human spaceflight initiative since Apollo, and it is genuinely happening -- though the architecture has shifted significantly over the past two years.
+As someone who has followed this program from its earliest concepts, I want to give you an honest picture of where things stand in mid-2026: a successful crewed lunar flyby in the books, a south-pole landing on the runway, the Gateway cancelled, and a leaner ecosystem now built around two competing landers.

 Why the Moon, Again?